The Difference Between Relevant and Relatable… and Why It Matters [audio]

 Relatable is: to bring into or establish association, connection, or relation: to relate events to probable causes.

-On radio shows, relevant is more about content, topic selection and finding topics.
+On radio shows, relevant is more about content, topic selection and finding topics in the show prep process.

 Relatable has to do with performance.
 It’s how you turn content into communication your audience cares about.